-Birdbeak dogfish Deania calcea and Arrowhead dogfish Deania profundorum
+Birdbeak dogfish Deania calceus and Arrowhead dogfish Deania profundorum

-In the SpPGFS-WIBTS-Q4 survey series, these two species were traditionally registered together, but have been better separated since 2012.
-The biomass and abundance of Deania spp. (mainly D. calcea) have followed a downward trend since 2016 but increased in 2020 to values close to 2018 (Figure 5.1).
-The biomass and abundance of D. profundorum were negligible (Fernández-Zapico et al., WD03 2021a).
+In the Spanish Porcupine survey (SpPGFS-WIBTS-Q4) survey series, these two species were traditionally registered together, but have been better separated since 2012.
+The biomass and abundance of Deania calceus show an increasing trend since 2019 year where both indices reached a minimum value (Figure 5.1).
+The biomass and abundance of D. profundorum in this surveyare negligible (Fernández-Zapico et al., WD03 2021a).

 In the SpGFS-WIBTS-Q4, both species are more frequent in additional deeper hauls (>500 m) and scarce or absent on the standard hauls (70-500 m) (Figure 5.2).
-After two years without records, Deania calcea was captured again in 2019 and 2020 with a biomass quite higher than the value recorded in 2016.
-The biomass of D. profundorum increased in relation to the previous years (Fernández-Zapico et al., WD04 2021b).
+After two years without records, Deania calceus was captured again in 2019, 2020 and 2021, although at low biomass values.
+The biomass of D. profundorum increased in relation to the previous years (Blanco et al., WD07 2022).

-This species has been caught by the PALPROF survey in ICES Division 8.c (2015-2019).
+Deania calceus has been caught by the PALPROF survey in ICES Division 8.c (2015-2021).
 The species is frequent (the second more abundant species in most of the years) and the CPUE values are variable, showing no trend (Figure 5.3) (Diez et al., WD01 2021).